The UK's Best Artificial Grass Products

 A realistic 30mm grass which is easy to install, durable and has great online feedback.
 Easy to install.

 The tallest grass in our list at an impressive 37mm!
-Home measuring also available.
+Looks incredibly thick with home measuring also available.

 Pile Height: 30mm